geshan/geshan.github.com/posts/2022-06-12-typescript-optional-parameters.md

 console.log(getFullName('John', 'Doe', 'MiddleName'));
 ```

-The above function looks pretty similar the main different is, the `middleName` is set as a default value of empty stirng if not provided.
+The above function looks pretty similar the main difference is, that the `middleName` is set as a default value of an empty string if not provided.
 This has a similar output as seen below:

 ```bash